top of page

 • build consistency when the stakes are high

-So when performance anxiety shows up, people try to improvise solutions:
+So when performance anxiety shows up, most musicians try to improvise solutions:

 More practice.